 3.3.
 Create an Azure Blob Storage Container

 Data in the storage account is stored and organized in containers.
-The following steps will creaete a container that will be used in the remaining labs.
-The final steps of this section will walk through using AZCopy to move data from the course virtual machine to the new storage account container.
+The following steps will create a container that will be used in the remaining labs.

 Navigate to the newly created storage account and review the properties and options for this account.